 That’s right folks, I’ve created a Mexican Pasty and it’s freaking delicious.
 So without further ado, here is the recipe.

-- 3 cups of all-purpose flour, plus extra for rolling
+- 3 cups all-purpose flour, plus extra for rolling

 For the Filling

-- 2 large potato, peeled and 1/4 inch diced
+- 2 large potatoes, peeled and 1/4 inch diced

-- 1 jalapeno pepper, seeds and stem removed and diced
+- 1 jalapeno pepper, seeded, stemmed, and diced

 - 1 egg, whisked